Seymour blasts 'bizarre disasters' of Covid-19 response

 And he described the Government's Covid-19 response as a "grand illusion" peppered with calamities.

-Seymour made the remarks in his state of the nation speech to party faithful, shortly after Prime Minister Jacinda Ardern delivered a major border reopening announcement.
+Seymour made the remarks in his state of the nation speech to party faithful, shortly after Prime Minister Jacinda Ardern made a major border reopening announcement.

 He said voters were sick of the pandemic response's slip-ups.